Reloaded-Project/Reloaded-II/Docs/Reloaded-II-Architecture.md

 - *Reloaded Mod DLLs supported by other mod loaders.*
   - Because of AppDomain plumbing code (see below) and use of DLL Exports.
-  - On the flipside developer must either export `DllMain` or mod loader must know to run the exported `Main` method.
+  - On the flipside developer must either export make their own C++ bootstrapper and export `DllMain`  or mod loader must know to run the exported `Main` method.
-- Reloaded-II will support an `Inversion of Control`.
-A DLL is planned to be available that will locate and load `Reloaded's` loader DLL.
-Thus loading Reloaded from other mod loaders.
+  - Reloaded-II can also be bootstrapped via the "DLL Loader" method to be executed by other loaders itself, nullifying this point entirely.
 - *Support of DLLs programmed in arbitrary Native/Managed programming languages* (provided DLL exports are supported).
   - In theory there is no reason that Reloaded II's architecture couldn't support native DLLs.
 Only catch is that it will have to distinguish them from .NET ones so a bit more code.